cniblock/Project_1/README.md

 * The Header could have perhaps had a max-width to match the Hero image.
 * The Header has a lot of media changes to be responsive, having a dropdown menu may have been a more sensible option.

-## Deployment
+## Deployment.

 The website has been deployed for several days and it has been very helpful in testing the website on numerous devices.

 The process I followed for deploying the website is as follows:

-* From my github project I went to **Settings**,
+* From my GitHub project I went to **Settings**,
 * Then selected **Pages** on the left hand menu,
 * Under **Source** I selected **Deploy from a branch**,
 * Finally, under **branch** I set it to **main** - **root** and save.

 The live website can be found here: <https://cniblock.github.io/Project_1/>

-## Credits
+## Credits.

-After doing some research on top Law Firm websites, I found them to be quite similar to eachother which inspired me to go against the grain and create something different and original.
+After doing some research on top Law Firm websites, I found them to be quite similar to each other which inspired me to go against the grain and create something different and original.

 ### Content